pikdum/blog/content/posts/thistle-tea/index.md

 * If the client proof matches what's expected, server sends over the server_proof
 * Client is now authenticated

-Packets have a header section that contains the opcode, or message type, and the size, followed by the payload.

 It uses SRP6, which I hadn't heard of before this.
-Seems like the idea is to avoid transmitting an unencrypted password, and instead both the client and server independently calculate something that only matches if they both know the correct password.
+Seems like the idea is to avoid transmitting an unencrypted password and instead both the client and server independently calculate a proof that only matches if they both know the correct password.
+If the proof matches, then authentication is successful.

 So basically, what I needed to do was: